OCamlPro/liquidity/docs/liquidity.md

 `<... local declarations ...>` is an optional set of optional type and function declarations.
 Type declarations can be used to define records and variants (sum-types), described later in this documentation.

+An optional initial storage or storage initializer can be given with `let%init storage`.
+When deploying a Liquidity contract, if the storage is not constant it is evaluated in the prevalidation context.

 Types
 -----